GM Ignition Switch Deaths in Maryland

 - 2011-2012 Cadillac Escalade

 The experienced Maryland auto product liability lawyers at Alpert Schreyer, LLC are currently accepting defective ignition switch cases.
 We have successfully represented clients in liability claims and suits against large corporations in the past, and have the skills and knowledge needed to hold the auto manufacturer responsible for the death of your loved one in a claim or lawsuit.
-To learn more about your rights and legal options in a free consultation, call us today at 1-844-MDCRASH.
+To learn more about your rights and legal options in a free case evaluation, call us today at 1-844-MDCRASH.

 What Is the GM Ignition Switch Recall?